Private equity firm Sycamore to buy Jones Group for $1.2 billion

-NEW YORK (Reuters) - Jones Group Inc JNY.N said on Thursday it had agreed to be bought by Sycamore Partners for $15 per share, or $1.2 billion, the latest purchase of a fashion company by the private equity firm.
+NEW YORK, Dec 19 (Reuters) - Jones Group Inc said on Thursday it had agreed to be bought by Sycamore Partners for $15 per share, or $1.2 billion, the latest purchase of a fashion company by the private equity firm.

 Jones, whose products include luxury shoe brand Stuart Weitzman and Jones New York apparel, said it expects the deal to close in the second quarter of 2014.